If you’ve ever tried to annotate a PDF file, you know it’s not as straightforward as reviewing and commenting on other digital file formats.

 Color accuracy and comparison

-Measurement Tools for Correct Formatting and printing
+Measurement tools for formatting and printing

 Any comments you make must align to the correct part of the PDF so that the designer or reader can apply changes correctly in the next version.

-For example, this is how design agency MRM Global uses Ziflow's PDF annotation and commenting tools to review PDF documents for its clients' events and menus.
+For example, this is how design agency MRM Global uses PDF annotation and commenting tools to review PDF documents for its clients' events and menus.

-Conversation and Version history
+Conversation and version history